FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-02-10-EVENT-ivan-owen-workshop.md

 ### To book your place:
 Please [follow this link](https://fablablimerick.ticketleap.com/workshop-ivan-owen/).
 There are limited spaces, so please reserve your place soon!

+The workshop comprises two sessions:
+ + 1pm to 5pm on Friday, and
+ + 10am to 5pm on Saturday.

 ### What you’ll need:
 Please bring a laptop with Fusion 360 installed.
 Fusion can be installed & used for free for 3 years & can can be downloaded here: [autodesk.com/products/fusion-360/](http://www.autodesk.com/products/fusion-360/)